 214.1 Description.
 This work shall consist of constructing fill of rock or broken concrete for protection of embankment.

 214.2 Material.
-The material for rock fill shall be durable stone or broken concrete containing a combined total of no more than 10 percent of earth, sand, shale and non-durable rock.
+The material for rock fill shall be durable stone or broken concrete.
 The material shall be similar to quarry-run stone graded from coarse to fine with a minimum of voids.
 The coarse stone shall be as large as can be conveniently handled, but at least 25 percent of the material shall be of pieces having a volume of one cubic foot or more.
-Acceptance of quality and size of material may be made by visual inspection at the job site.

 214.3 Construction Requirements.
 Successive horizontal layers of stone or broken concrete not exceeding 24 inches thick shall be spread over the area of the rock fill.
 The larger pieces shall be well distributed and the voids filled with smaller pieces.
 Each layer shall be spread in accordance with Sec 203.4.16.
 Where rock fill is placed as a portion of embankment with controlled density, the material shall be compacted in accordance with Sec 203.5.5.
 The fill shall conform to the elevations and dimensions shown on the plans, and the slopes shall present a dense, finished appearance free from segregation with a proportionate quantity of the large pieces exposed.

+214.4 Quality Control.
+The contractor shall control and monitor the quality of the work.
+No QC plan is required for rock fill work.

+214.4 Fill Cleanliness.
+The contractor shall visually inspect all material for rock fill as it is unloaded or placed to ensure it is clean material with no more than 10 percent of earth, sand, shale and non-durable rock.
+If the cleanliness is considered borderline by visual judgment, the engineer shall be notified.

+214.4 Gradation.
+The contractor shall visually inspect all material for rock fill as it is unloaded or placed to determine if it meets the graduation requirements.
+Acceptable material will meet the requirements in Sec 214.2.
+If the gradation is considered borderline by visual judgment, the engineer shall be notified.

+214.5 Quality Assurance.
+The engineer or designated representative will be responsible for monitoring the work and quality control efforts of the contractor.

+214.5.1 Independent QA Samples.
+Unless otherwise stated, a favorable comparison shall be obtained when independent QA samples meet the same specification criteria as QC.

+214.5.2 Split QA Samples.
+No split samples are called for in Sec 214.

+214.6 QC/QA Frequency Table.